 Loneliness affects over 40% of people at midlife.
 It can impair your mental and physical health now and in the future.
-A prior post covered causes and health risks of loneliness, as well as how to spot it in your own life.
+An earlier post covered the causes and health risks of loneliness, as well as how to spot it in your own life.
 Now we’ll turn to ways you can combat midlife loneliness.

 Go in, go out, keep going